Elizabeth Fry: Awakening concern

 According to her diary, Elizabeth Fry was moved by the preaching of Priscilla Hannah Gurney, Deborah Darby, and William Savery.
 She had more religious feelings than her immediate family.
 Prompted by a family friend, Stephen Grellet, Fry visited Newgate Prison in 1813.
 The conditions she saw there horrified her.
 Newgate prison was overcrowded with women and children, some of whom had not even received a trial.
 The prisoners did their own cooking and washing in the small cells in which they slept on straw.
 Newgate was also the last stop for many before being deported to Australia, in ships that Fry described—in 1814, 20 years before the abolition of slavery—as little better than slave ships.
 She returned the following day with food and clothes for some prisoners.

-Fry was unable to personally further her work for nearly four years after that because of difficulties within the Fry family, including the financial ills of the Fry bank.
+Fry was unable to personally further her work for nearly four years after that because of difficulties within the Fry family, including the financial ills of the Fry bank owned by her husband and his brother William.
 During the 1812 financial panic in the City of London, William Fry had lent a large amount of the bank's money to his wife's family, undermining the bank's solvency.
-Fry's brother John Gurney, brother-in-law Samuel Hoare III, and cousin Hudson Gurney made a large investment in the W.S.
+Elizabeth Fry's brother John Gurney, brother-in-law Samuel Hoare III, and cousin Hudson Gurney made a large investment in the W.S.
 Fry & Sons bank to stabilise its situation.